 If you don’t have a specific video that you want to promote then let youtube work it’s magic and choose a custom one for your viewer.

 Choose the best for viewer option so your viewers have a video that they’d likely be interested in watching next.

 3. Choose a Video or Playlist

-Playlists are massively under-utilized on youtube and they are a great way to get more views on your videos.
-When a viewer clicks on a playlist, it means they’re planning on having a nice binge watch of your content so make sure you’re creating some really well organised playlists and keeping them updated.
+Playlists are massively under-utilized on YouTube and they are a great way to get more views on your videos.
+When a viewer clicks on a playlist, it means they’re planning on having a nice binge watch of your content so make sure you’re creating some really well organized playlists and keeping them updated.
 I’d definitely advise using one of your spots for a playlist.

 If you’re a newer channel that doesn’t have a lot of videos to fill up playlists then you might want to skip promoting a playlist until you’ve built up some decent playlists to promote.
 Then pop back to your first however many videos and add it later when you feel like you’ve got enough content.
 Alternatively, create playlists and include a mix of your own content and some other people’s content, then as you create more videos you can start switching out other people’s content for your own.